tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 ### Power-Stone

 These dwarf-made semi-precious gemstones hold reserves of magical energy.
-When mounted to a weapon, the power-stone grants a +1 bonus to attacks and damage with that weapon (champion: +2; epic: +3).
+When mounted to a weapon, the power-stone grants a +1 bonus to attacks and damage with that weapon, +2; epic: +3).
 When mounted to armor the power-stone grants a +1 bonus to AC (champion: +2; epic: +3).
-When you score a critical hit with a stone-mounted weapon, or when an attack against AC crits you, the power-stone cracks as you lose its bonus and take 5 force damage (champion: 15 force damage; epic: 35 force damage).
+When you score a critical hit with a stone-mounted weapon, or when an attack against AC crits you, the power-stone cracks as you lose its bonus and take 5 force damage (champion: 15 force damage at champion tier, and 35 force damage at epic tier.

 **Cost:** 300 gp; champion: 600 gp; epic: 1200 gp.